RSS12/data_engineering_nano_degree_udacity/final-project/readme.md

   * `df_parq_air.createOrReplaceTempView('dataset')`

 * stage personal dimension by selecting required columns from the **dataset** view created in previous step.
-  * Please look at transformations_sql.py file to look for sql statement used in following step
+  * Please look at transformations_sql.py file  for sql statement used in following step
   * `dim_personal_stg = spark.sql(transformations_sql.dim_personal_stg)`

 * write this data to staging layer